 Towards the middle of the park is Mutumba, another special area.
 This is the highest part of the park and is made up of mainly high rolling grassy hills with stunning views.
 This area also has a lot of game.
 This is where you are likely to see eland and roan antelope - of which there are only 30+ in the park.
 In the north is Kilala, an expanse of savannah grassland, which never fails to have game grazing on the plain.
 Herds of buffalo, topi and zebra are always seen here.

 Ruzizi Tented Lodge and Karenge Bush Camp are our favourite options which help support the park directly, being run by African Parks.
-With Magashi Camp opening in late December 2018, this will be a fantastic high-end option for those who prefer more creature comforts, whilst still keeping that 'bush camp' feel.
+With Magashi Camp opening in May 2019, this will be a fantastic high-end option for those who prefer more creature comforts, whilst still keeping that 'bush camp' feel.